• 5-Signs-Your-Dog-is-Aging-CKCUSA.jpg-3.jpg

 Schnauzer Breed Spotlight

-Schnauzers are renowned for their versatility and ability to be trained to do a number of jobs, from watchful family guardian to all-around farm dog.
+Schnauzers are renowned for their versatility and ability to be trained to do a number of jobs, from watchful family guardians to all-around farm dogs.
 They are intelligent, eager to learn and work, responsive to their handlers, and courageous.
 They make excellent family pets or working dogs.
 Any unprovoked aggressive or fearful behavior toward people is incorrect for this breed.

 Read More